leomariga/Simulink-Arduino-Serial/README.md

 * [Serial Send](https://www.mathworks.com/help/instrument/serialsend.html)
 * [Serial Receive](https://www.mathworks.com/help/instrument/serialreceive.html)

-Using this blocks you can send and receive bytes in Arduino and interpret it - you can send ASCII, floats, ints or whatever you want!! \o/.
+Using this blocks you can send and receive bytes in Arduino and interpret it as ASCII, floats, ints or whatever you want!! \o/.

 In this example we are sending and receiving binary data, more specificaly, an Arduino `float` (4 bytes) or Simulink  `single`.
 Though, you can use this same code to send other types of variables.

 ## Configuring your Serial
 Well, first of all, you need to configure the Serial Port you are using for this communication.
-To do that, simply put the [Serial Configuration](https://www.mathworks.com/help/instrument/serialconfiguration.html) block in your Simulink project.
+To do that, simply put the [Serial Configuration](https://www.mathworks.com/help/instrument/serialconfiguration.html) block anywhere you want in your Simulink project.

 ![alt text](https://github.com/leomariga/Simulink-Arduino/blob/master/images/configurationblock.png)

-Make sure your Arduino is connected select its **Communication port** (COM6 in my case).
+Make sure your Arduino is connected to your computer and select its **Communication port** (COM6 in my case).
 If you don't know which communication port the Arduino is connected, open your Arduino IDE > Tools > Ports.

-Select the **Baud rate** used to communicate with Arduino Serial.
+Next, select the **Baud rate** used to communicate with Arduino.
 Some standard values are 9600 and 115200.
+This is usually configured in the `setup()` function in your Arduino code.

-The next parameters in the block you can simply put the same as the image above (or change it the way you want to do the communication).
+The other parameters in the block you can **simply use the same as the image above** (or change it the way you want to do the communication if you know what you are doing).

 ## Sending data from Arduino to Simulink

-**IMPORTANT: You need to configure your Serial port BEFORE sending or receiving data, so remember to [use the configuration block](#configuring-your-serial) before continuing.**
+**IMPORTANT: You need to configure your serial port BEFORE sending or receiving data, so remember to [use the configuration block](#configuring-your-serial) before continuing.**

 ## Sending data from Simulink to Arduino